grammyjs/website/site/docs/guide/introduction.md

 - no `package.json` file to configure,
 - no `node_modules` to maintain,
 - superior, built-in development tools,
-- substatially better security, and
+- substantially better security, and
-- many more advantages that do not fit this list.
+- many more advantages that do not fit here.

-Developing code under Deno is a lot more fun.
+Developing code under Deno is also a lot more fun.
-At least that's our opinion.
+At least, that's our opinion.

 However, if you have a reason to use Node.js, for example because you already know it well, then that is completely fine!
-We are making sure that grammY is working equally well on both platforms, and we are not cutting any corners.
+We are making sure that grammY works equally well on both platforms, and we are not cutting any corners.
 Please choose what you think is best for you.

 ### Prerequisites for Deno